…hangs in the air.

 White and Black

 There is no room for competing allegiances or dueling anthems.
-We are one flag, one anthem, one nation… under God.
+We must be one flag, one anthem, one nation… under God.

-Multiculturalism is not just self-destructive, it’s a contradiction.
+Multiculturalism is not just destructive, it is self-destructive, and a contradiction.
 A society is defined by its culture.

-But just as the diversity rainbow includes every hue but white men (straight white men), cultural arsonists set out to torch the ideas and values that are uniquely American – a culture that drew immigrants to America.
+But just as the Crayola flag reflects every hue but white (…white men, straight white men), the cultural arsonists set out to torch the ideas and values that made America great – a culture that drew immigrants to America in the first place.

 They’d be happy if we all hid in a tunnel.

 We make the mistake of believing that our freedoms, having been won, can never be lost.
-But whatever we fail to pass on to our children, we never had.
+But whatever we fail to pass on to our children, we will never have again.

-There was never any guarantee that our voyage into self-government would succeed.
+There was no guarantee that our voyage into self-government would succeed.
 Or even survive.

 By 1812, we were dead body deep in another war with a familiar foe.
 The Empire had burned our Capital and was on the march again.
 And the heroes of our revolution were long gone.

-As Fort McHenry wilted under a naval bombardment, Francis Scott Key, himself, was being held captive.
-Aboard a British ship, he peered into the dawn of September 14th for hope.
+As Fort McHenry crumbled under a naval bombardment, Francis Scott Key found himself a British captive.
+Aboard a prison ship, he peered into the dawn of September 14th for an answer.
 And, yes… our flag was still there.

 But that wasn’t the question.